AdobeDocs/commerce-php/src/pages/developer/components/web-api/services.md

       </td>
       <td>
          The resource to which the caller must have access.
-         The caller must have access to Magento_Customer::group resource.
+         The caller must have access to <inlineCode class="spectrum-Body--sizeS">Magento_Customer::group</inlineCode> resource.
       </td>
    </tr>
    <tr>